jacobwilliams/quadpack/README.md

   * **QC25F**: 25 point rule for sin/cos integrand.
   * **QMOMO**: Integrates k-th degree Chebyshev polynomial times function with various explicit singularities.

+### Other procedures

+The following procedures were not in the original QUADPACK, but are included in the new library:

+- **QUAD** : The result is obtained using a sequence of 1, 3, 7, 15, 31, 63, 127, and 255 point interlacing formulae.
+The formulae are based on the optimal extension of the 3-point gauss formula.
+See: [Patterson, 1968](https://www.ams.org/journals/mcom/1968-22-104/S0025-5718-68-99866-9/S0025-5718-68-99866-9.pdf).
+See also **QNG**.
+This code is based on QUAD from [NSWC Mathematical Library](https://github.com/jacobwilliams/nswc), with the addition of full quadruple-precision coefficients.

 ### Guidelines for the use of QUADPACK